joaquinlarra/bookstore-demo/README.md

     2- `npm run frontend` to run frontend in `localhost:3000` (Port should be available!)<br><br>

 2) Testing endpoints: in root folder type `cd backend && run test`<br>

+NOTE:
+UI is responsive.
+In listings, in mobile layout, some fields are missing.